Need to Remove a Restraining Order in New Jersey

 You may have had a restraining order issued against you years ago and, since that time, you have resolved all of the underlying problems that formed the basis of the need for a restraining order and the plaintiff in your case might also want the restraining order to be lifted.
 While FROs are permanent, we know that people change and problems heal.
 Perhaps so much time has passed that the restraining order is simply not necessary, as you and the plaintiff have no contact anyway.
 The ability to file a motion to vacate a restraining order gives you the opportunity to show the court that there is good cause to lift the order.

-Even if the court determines there is good cause to vacate a FRO, your name will remain on the National Domestic Violence Registry.
-A finding of domestic violence in a criminal case involving assault, harassment, terroristic threats, or another offense will also not be removed by an order vacating a restraining order and will remain part of your record.
+A finding of domestic violence in a criminal case involving assault, harassment, terroristic threats, or another offense will not be removed by an order vacating a restraining order and will remain part of your record.
+Removal of the separate criminal proceedings can only be achieved through the process known as an expungement.

-Lawyer to Lift a Restraining Order Camden NJ
+Attorneys to Vacate a Restraining Order in Camden NJ

 If you are seeking to vacate a restraining order in New Jersey, you should not attempt to navigate the complexity of this process alone.
 It is not easy to get a final restraining order lifted and you must understand the legal and procedural nuances of New Jersey restraining order laws in order to have your request approved by the court.
 The experienced NJ domestic violence lawyers at our firm have extensive experience in applying the factors in Carfagno and demonstrating good cause to the judge.
 To speak with an attorney who has successfully handled many restraining order removal cases before, call us today at 609-832-3202 for a review of your case.
 Consultations are always provided free of charge.